abgit/myfw/README.md

 $app->run();
 ```

-Note that, we don't need to create a new variable to handle form object, all internal myfw features are handle dynamically (lazzy-loading).
+Note that, we don't need to create a new variable to handle form object, all internal myfw features are handle dynamically.
 Form object has lots of features to explore.

 db
 ----